About the Library

 We have a strong collection of local history, including census records from 1850-1920 as well as cemetery listings, which include the immediate NY state border towns.
 We also have computers, DVDs, books on CD and offer a variety of programs free of charge to the public.

-The collection consists of approximately 11,000 books, 250 audio books on CD, 1400 movies on DVD and an assortment of periodicals.
+The collection consists of approximately 11,000 books, 300 audiobooks on CD, 1400 movies on DVD, and an assortment of periodicals.

 The library also has a large selection of digital books that you can download onto e-book readers or MP3 players.
 We also have rotating collections of books on CD and large print books.
 We have 6 public access computers and free Wi-Fi.

-Our Library is continuously growing in order serve you better.
-We have old time traditions with modern twists to accommodate the elderly and the techy new library lovers.
+Our Library is continuously growing to serve you better.
+We have old-time traditions with modern twists to accommodate the elderly and the techy new library lovers.

 Be sure to check us out!